-The fire experienced moderate relative humidity recovery overnight.
-Temperatures in the low to mid 70s are expected, with slightly higher relative humidity (18-22%) and winds similar to previous days.
+Good relative humidity recovery is expected in the overnight hours.
+Temperatures tomorrow are expected to drop slightly into the high 70s, with higher relative humidity in the mid-teens and winds similar to previous days.
 Large fuels will continue to smolder, and creeping fire behavior is expected in duff and lighter fuels.
 Drift smoke from other fires in the West is expected to remain in the greater Bozeman area.
-Expected fire behavior is low but potential for fire in the area is high, due to extremely dry fuels.
 The extended forecast calls for a 60% chance of rain over the upcoming weekend, with measurable precipitation expected (0.3 inch).